kulics/koral/book-en/document.md

 type mut Point(x Int, y Int);

 let main() = {
-    let a mut Point = mut Point(64, 128); ## `a` no need to declare as mut a.x = 2; ## ok
+    let a Point = Point(64, 128); ## `a` no need to declare as mut a.x = 2; ## ok
     a.y = 0 ## ok
 }
 ```

-When we define a mutable type, it can be used as a mutable type and also as a read-only type, depending on whether we mark it with the mut keyword at the point of use.

-Mutable types are designed to be subtypes of read-only types, so instances of mutable types can be assigned or passed to read-only types.
-When we convert a mutable type for use as a read-only type, it will still point to the original instance, so modifications to the mutable type instance will still cause changes to be observed on the read-only side of the type.
+When we assign a variable of variable type to another variable for use, both variables will point to the same instance, so our modifications to the member variables will affect all the identically referenced variables.
+In other words, variable types can be thought of as reference types in other languages.

 ```
 type mut Point(x Int, y Int);

 let main() = {
-    let a mut Point = mut Point(64, 128);
+    let a Point = Point(64, 128);
     let b Point = a; ## ok
     printLine(a.x); ## 64
     printLine(b.x); ## 64
     a.x = 128;
     printLine(a.x); ## 128
     printLine(b.x); ## 128
-    b.x = 256; ## error
 }
 ```